hashicorp/terraform-provider-azurerm/website/docs/d/api_management.html.markdown

 * `gateway_regional_url` - Gateway URL of the API Management service in the Region.

-* `static_ips` - Static IP addresses of the location's virtual machines.
+* `public_ip_addresses` - Public Static Load Balanced IP addresses of the API Management service in the additional location.
+Available only for Basic, Standard and Premium SKU.

 ---